facelessuser/mdpopups_test/README.md

 -- or --

 Run command `Mdpopups: Test UML` and choose either popup or phantom.
 This demonstrates custom fences using UML.
-This assumes Java is found in your path.
+Requires Java and Graphviz to be installed and in your path.
+See http://plantuml.com/starting.

 Edit `test.py` to play around with the commands.